 Puberty (including menstruation) is covered in the compulsory Health Education and Science curriculum.
 At St David's we teach it in Year 5 and also as part of the 'Living and Growing Course' in Year 6.
-For more detail please see Sex Education below.
-Government guidelines state it should, as far as possible, be addressed before onset.
+For more detail please see Appendix 3.
+Government guidance states it should, as far as possible, be addressed before onset.
 This ensures both male and female pupils are prepared for changes they and their peers will experience.